 Never give out personal information on the internet, by email, or over the phone unless you have to and are certain it is secure.
 If you’re using your credit card to make a purchase on a website, make sure it’s authentic first.

-Instead of clicking on a link in an email, but the website’s address straight into the Address Bar.
+Instead of clicking on a link in an email, the website’s address is straight into the Address Bar.
 Then double-check that your transaction is safe by using a secure server; look for a Verisign logo or a lock icon in the lower right corner of your screen.